top of page

 Learning and development

-Children are known to learn through play which helps them to develop.
-Our setting uses the EYFS to plan and provide a range of play activities that help children to make progress in each of the areas of learning and development.
+Children are known to learn through play, which helps them develop.
+Our setting uses the EYFS to plan and provide a range of play activities that help children make progress in each of the areas of learning and development.

 We assess how young children are learning and developing by observing them.
-We use information that we gain from observations, as well as from photographs of the children, to document their progress.
-We believe that parents know their children best and we ask them to contribute to the assessment by sharing information about what their children like to do at home.
+We use information gained from observations, as well as photographs of the children, to document their progress.
+We believe that parents know their children best, so we ask them to contribute to the assessment by sharing information about what their children like to do at home.

-From September 2012, all children starting at a setting between the age of two and three years have an EYFS progress check completed by a practitioner at the setting, this check comprises a written summary of the child's development in the three prime areas of learning.
+From September 2012, all children starting at a setting between the ages of two and three have an EYFS progress check completed by a practitioner at the setting.
+This check comprises a written summary of the child's development in the three prime areas of learning.

-We undertake assessment summaries twice a year on all children, as well as at times of transition, such as when a child moves into a different setting or when they go on to school.
+We undertake assessment summaries on all children twice a year and at times of transition, such as when a child moves into a different setting or goes on to school.

-All our staff warmly welcome any parents who would like to come and discuss their child's learning.
-Please don't feel you are restricted to parent consultations, as our door is always open.
+All our staff warmly welcome any parents who would like to discuss their child's learning.
+Please don't feel restricted to parent consultations; our door is always open.

 Our setting recognises parents as the first and most important point of call for their children.
 All of our staff see themselves as partners with parents in providing care and education for their children.
-The exchanging of knowledge about their children's needs, activities, interests, and progress helps us to improve how we plan for the individual child.
+The exchange of knowledge about their children's needs, activities, interests, and progress helps us improve how we plan for each child.

 Our setting uses a key-person approach.
-This means that each member of staff has a group of children for whom she/he is particularly responsible.
-Your child's key person will be the person who works with you to make sure that we provide the right approach for your child's particular needs and interests.
-When your child first starts at our playschool, a key worker will help your child to settle in throughout your child's time at the setting.
+This means that each staff member has a group of children for whom she/he is mainly responsible.
+Your child's key person will be the person who works with you to ensure that we provide the right approach for your child's particular needs and interests.
+When your child first starts at our playschool, a key worker will help your child settle in throughout his/her time at the setting.

-As well as gaining qualifications in early years care and education, our staff take part in further training to help them to keep up-to-date with new ways to bring exciting care and education to our early years setting.
+In addition to gaining qualifications in early years care and education, our staff participate in further training to help them keep up-to-date with new ways to bring exciting care and education to our early years setting.

-Our setting believes that care and education are equally important in the experience that we offer children.
-The routines and activities that make up the day are intended to provide each child with a feeling that they are a valued member of the setting.
-Our activities are always planned with safety in mind and we ensure, through risk assessments and evaluations, that all activities are carried out carefully and safely.
+Our setting believes that care and education are equally important in our children's experience.
+The routines and activities that make up the day are intended to give each child a feeling that they are a valued member of the setting.
+Our activities are always planned with safety in mind, and we ensure, through risk assessments and evaluations, that all activities are carried out carefully and safely.

 The session

 We plan fantastic activities to help your child develop into a confident learner.
-We value the importance of learning through play and plan activities to help each child develop at their own pace, children are skillfully supported to reach their full potential.
-The activities we offer are wrapped around the children's interests, and we believe in building strong foundations for lifelong learning.
+We value the importance of learning through play and plan activities to help each child develop at their own pace; Children are skillfully supported to reach their full potential.
+Our activities are wrapped around the children's interests, and we believe in building strong foundations for lifelong learning.

 Snacks

-The setting makes snack time a social event in which children eat together using a rolling snack system.
-We plan the menus for snacks so that they provide the children with healthy and nutritious food.
+The setting makes snack time a social event where children eat together using a rolling snack system.
+We plan the snack menus so that they provide the children with healthy and nutritious food.
 A jug of water is always available throughout the session for the children to help themselves.
-Do tell us about your child's dietary needs and we'll make sure that these are met.
+Do tell us about your child's dietary needs, and we'll make sure that these are met.

 Policies